winterdouglas/hermes-profile-transformer/README.md

   Hermes Profile Transformer
 </h1>

-This is a fork of the original `react-native-community/hermes-profile-transformer` package.
+This is a fork of the original `react-native-community/hermes-profile-transformer` package used by the react native cli.
-The motivation behind this is to make it possible to run it on the web, since the original one was ran on Node.
+The motivation behind this is to make it possible to run it on the web, since the original one targeted Node only.

 ## How

-- Dynamically loads `source-map` depending on where it's running: When running on web, it will be loaded by a script, otherwise it lazy imports the module.
-- Removes any direct Node dependencies that made it incompatible.
-That is file system integration.
-Instead of receiving a file path for the profile and source map, it will receive the actual data, so it's agnostic to how that was loaded.
+Removes any direct Node dependencies that made it incompatible.
+Instead of receiving a file path for the profile and source map, it will receive the actual data, so it's agnostic to how that is loaded.

 <!-- <p align="center">
 <img alt="npm" src="https://img.shields.io/npm/v/hermes-profile-transformer">